Arugula Pesto Pasta Bowl with Broccoli

 For the pasta

-- 1 box gluten free pasta I used Banza rotini
+- 1 box pasta, gluten-free if necessary, I used Banza rotini

 - Garnish: Hemp seeds, vegan parmesan, and sprouts